-The Board shall provide for the use of electronic means for the holding of meetings of the Board and meetings of a committee of the Board, including a committee of the whole Board.
+The Board shall provide for the use of electronic means for the holding of meetings of the board and meetings of a committee of the Board, including a committee of the whole Board.
+The rules in this by-law apply to the extent they are not suspended or modified by Provincial regulation.